 1. Gender Disparity

-It is a proven fact that the gender disparity and prejudices present in society at large have translated in real tangible ways onto the physical environment we inhabit.
+It is a proven fact that the gender disparity and prejudices present in society as a social evil at large have translated in real tangible ways onto the physical environment we inhabit.
 Architecture can be a very potent tool in this scenario to lessen this gap and provide more gender-equal spaces.
 By enhancing equal distribution of facilities meant for all genders, making spaces safer for use by women, accommodating specific needs of all genders into the design, and ensuring proper lighting of spaces are some of the strategies that could be adopted.

 2. Inequitable access

 The accessibility of spaces is one of the most fundamental design objectives.
 The design should not by any means exclude any group of people based on their physical disability, gender, age, class, or caste.
 The importance of barrier-free design has only just acquired the required amount of attention and due consideration in the field of design.
 This needs to extend to the creation of more all-inclusive spaces in the future.

 There is an increasing tendency seen today of strict segregation of public spaces based on class-specific groups.
 It is considered one of the social evils.
 The lines between private and public are becoming more rigid, a marked reduction is seen in the development of quality public spaces for all, and privatization of public spaces through sheer economic and political clout has been generalized.
 This leaves a large section of the population deprived of basic amenities such as public parks, playgrounds, and other public spaces.
 Simple design interventions such as the creation of barrier-free democratic spaces and mixed-use development patterns can be adopted in this case.

 4. Illicit social threats – providing safer spaces